 Aesthetic Appeal – 3.5/5

 No one would ever accuse the Aeropress of coasting by on its looks, and the Aeropress Go is no different.
 These portable coffee makers are designed to be functional, durable, and portable.
 They aren’t showpieces for your kitchen counter.

-However, the Go is not unattractive.
+However, this US-made coffee maker is not unattractive.
 It’s small and cute.
 The red silicone cap and coordinating red print on the brewing chamber show that someone with an eye for style put it together.

 Ease of Use – 4/5